GoogleCloudPlatform/firebase-extensions/firestore-palm-summarize-text/README.md

 - A news website could use this extension to summarize articles, helping readers decide whether they want to invest their time in reading the full article.
 - A social media platform could use this extension to provide summaries of user-generated content, improving content discoverability and user engagement.

-### Choosing a PaLM Provider
+### Choosing a Generative AI Provider

+#### PaLM

 There are currently two different APIs providing access to PaLM large language models.
 The PaLM Developer (Generative Language) API, and Vertex AI.
 This extension will prompt you to pick an API on installation.
 For production use-cases we recommend Vertex AI, as the Generative Language API is still in public preview.

 - The PaLM developer (Generative Language) API is currently in public preview, and you will need to sign up [waitlist](https://makersuite.google.com/waitlist) if you want to use it.
 For details and limitations, see the [PaLM API documentation](https://developers.generativeai.google/guide/preview_faq).

-- For more details on the Vertex AI PaLM API, see the [Vertex AI documentation](https://cloud.google.com/vertex-ai/docs/generative-ai/learn/overview)
+- For more details on the Vertex AI PaLM API, see the [Vertex AI documentation](https://cloud.google.com/vertex-ai/docs/generative-ai/learn/overview).

+#### (New!)
+Gemini

+This extension now has partial support of the latest Gemini AI models.
+Some parameters (such as temperature, candidate count, topP, topK) are not yet supported.
+The models supported by this extension are Gemini Ultra and Gemini Pro.

 ## Safety Thresholds